HubSpot/calling-extensions-sdk/README.md

 8. **Update engagement** - Widget fetches the engagement by the engagementId, then merges and updates the engagement with additional call details.
 Visit the HubSpot Developer Docs to learn more about [updating a call engagement](https://developers.hubspot.com/docs/api/crm/calls#update-calls).

 ## Using the Calling Extensions SDK

-The Calling Extensions SDK exposes a simple API for HubSpot and a Call Widget to exchange messages.
-The messages are sent through methods exposed by the SDK and received through eventHandlers.

 ### Create an instance